EU Directive 2010/63/EU on the protection of animals used for scientific purposes

 The Directive includes the following Annexes

-*A revision of the requirements for zebrafish in Annexes III & IV, and for passerine birds in Annex III, was published in October 2023.
+*A revision of the requirements for zebrafish in Annexes III & IV, and for passerine birds in Annex III, was published in October 2023 and came into force on 4 June 2024.

 Guidance documents